 How do I know if my computer has been hacked?

-Tip: Most computer problems are not caused by computer hackers, it is more common for a computer to be hijacked by a virus then to be hacked.
-It can be difficult to detect a hacker on a computer because nothing changes to help disguise the hack.
-Below are the most common things that change after a computer is hacked.
+Tip: Most computer problems are not caused by computer hackers.
+It is more common for a computer to be hijacked by a virus then to be hacked.
+It can be difficult to detect a hacker on a computer because the hacker will hide or disguise their actions.
+Below are the most common things that you may notice after a computer has been hacked.

 New programs installed

-In some situations, you may see new programs or files to the computer.
+In some situations, you may see new programs or files on the computer.
 If you are the only user on the computer and new programs are installed, this could be an indication that it has been hacked.
 However, there are also several legitimate reasons why a new program may appear on the computer, as listed below.

 - Operating system or other program received updates that included new programs or files.

-- When you installed a new program, others may have come with it.
-For example, it is common for plugins and other free programs to have a check box asking if it is ok to install a new Toolbar or antivirus on your computer.
-If you don't uncheck these boxes, new programs are installed.
+- When you installed a new program, other programs may have been installed with it.
+For example, it is common for plugins and other free programs to have a check box asking if it is ok to install a new Internet browser toolbar or antivirus program on your computer.
+If you don't uncheck these boxes, the additional new programs are installed.

 Below is a listing of programs that may indicate a hacker has been on the computer.

 - IRC clients are another common way for a hacker to get into a computer or remotely control thousands of computers.
 If you have ever participated in an IRC chat and have an IRC client your computer may have been hacked.

 Computer passwords have changed

-Sometimes, after an online account is hacked the attacker changes the password to one or more of accounts.
+Sometimes, after an online account is hacked, the hacker changes the password to one or more accounts.
 Try using the forgot password feature to reset the password.
-If your e-mail address has changed or this feature does not work, contact the company who is providing the service; they are the only ones who can reset your account and give control back to you.
+If your e-mail address has changed or this feature does not work, contact the company who is providing the service.
+They are the only ones who can reset your account and give control back to you.